ZhangShiyue/translate/README.rst

         perl ./multi-bleu.perl data/devtest/test.fr < test_result.397200

 I haved changed interactive decoding to test the BLUE on test set.
 Test set is also Wmt15, same as dev set, but it is tokenized before used to test BLUE score.
+The beam_size of beam search is 5 by default.
 Run above two command lines, I got BLUE = 6.66.
 I should say it is not a reasonable performance.
 I also tried interactive decoding, which is also barely satisfactory::